Ethical Hacking Lessons: Insights from 60 Enterprise Companies

 While most enterprise organizations believe that they have every vulnerability covered, the truth is often more complex.
 Below are the six crucial lessons your company needs to learn if you want to improve your cyber resilience.

-Lesson 1: Remember the Human Factor
+Lesson 1: Ethical Hacking Lessons on the Human Factor

 • Misconfiguration: Another issue is misconfiguration of your network or configuration changes that go untracked and monitored.
 Mistakes, such as these, leave you vulnerable.
 For example, you might grant an employee temporary extended permissions for a project and then forget to revoke them.